theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 11) Release your new programming language.

+**Remark:** In the exercises below, **Steps 1-5a** have already been taken care of for you.
+But I would encourage you to also play around with your own grammars.

 ## From `LambbdaNat0` to `LambdaNat1`

-This section assumes that we can run the parser and interpreter for the LambdaNat0.
+This section assumes that we can run the parser and interpreter for LambdaNat0.

 Learning outcome of this section is a basic understanding of how to add a feature to a programming language.